Boiler World Update

 preheaters, etc. in coal-fired boilers.

-through sonic horns to avoid wastage of energy due to higher stack temperature/dry flue gas
+Ash deposits/soot deposits need to be removed continuously through a steam soot blower or through sonic horns to avoid wastage of energy due to higher stack temperature/dry flue gas loss.

 Steam soot blowers are traditional soot blowers which have various disadvantages such as